 Rates at the ground had jumped up £29 last year to £95 16s 8d.
 Mr Roberts said that the Divisional Committee of C.I.S.W.O.” had the matter in hand.”

-It was stated at the meeting that men at Denaby and Cadeby Colliery still wishing to contribute to Denaby good still do so, by filling in a voting slip.
+It was stated at the meeting that men at Denaby and Cadeby Colliery still wishing to contribute to Denaby could still do so, by filling in a voting slip.

-The first 3d the men at the collieries have stopped from their wages now entitles them to see a Denaby match at a reduced rate, but as they have the further 3d stop, which goes solely to the club, then they can get into the matches free.
+The first 3d the men at the collieries have stopped from their wages now entitles them to see a Denaby match at a reduced rate, but if they have the further 3d stopped, which goes solely to the club, then they can get into the matches free.

 A member at the meeting said this was not make clear to men at the two collieries when it was decided to have the ballot.